LearnLib/alex/documentation/src/main/docs/contents/user-manual/user-management/README.md

 | Registered | Default user role.                                                            |
 | Admin      | All rights of a user, plus user management and can edit application settings. |

-The first time ALEX is started, a default admin account is created which you can use to login instantly.
+The first time ALEX is started, a default admin account is created which can be used to login instantly:
-The account is:

 Email: *admin@alex.example</em>* <br>
 Password: *admin*